-The KDiff3-preferences (menu "Settings"->"Configure KDiff3") has a section called "Directory Merge" with these options:
+The KDiff3 preferences (menu → ) has a section called "Folder Merge" with these options:

 Only files that match any pattern here will be put in the tree.
 More than one pattern may be specified here by using the semicolon ";" as separator.
-Valid wildcards: '*' and '?'. (e.g. "*.cpp;*.h").
-Default is "*".
-This pattern is not used on directories.
+Valid wildcards: '*' and '?'. (e.g. "

-Ignore files and directories that would also be ignored by CVS.
-Many automatically generated files are ignored by CVS.
-The big advantage is that this can be directory specific via a local ".cvsignore"-file.
-(See info:/cvs/cvsignore.)
+Ignore files and folders that would also be ignored by the your source control.
+Many automatically generated files are ignored using ignore lists.
+The big advantage is that this can be folder-specific via a local ignore file.
+(See version control docs for more detail.)

 On some file systems files have an "Hidden"-attribute.
 On other systems a filename starting with a dot "." causes it to be hidden.
 This option allows you to decide whether to include these files in the tree or not.
 Default is on.